manan-T/Real-Time-Chat-Application/README.md

 # Real-Time-Chat-Application
-A real time chat application using python Flask and MySQL
+A real time chat application using python Flask and MySQL and Socket.IO